aerospike-community/tinkerbench/tools/tinkerbench2/docs/vertex_id_manager.md

 TinkerBench2 can import a vertex CSV file to be used as the vertex ids for the workload.

-If "--label" or "--IdSampleSize" arguments are provided, the number of ids imported will be based on the sample size argument.
+If `--label` or `--IdSampleSize` arguments are provided, the number of ids imported will be based on the sample size argument.
 If a label is provided, only those ids associated with the label are imported.

 The path argument can be one of the following:

 - A path with wildcards
-- A directory where any "*.csv" files within that folder will be imported.
+- A directory where any `*.csv` files within that folder will be imported.
 - A file path with a file name and extension

 ### Import Command Line